monica08rc/dig540/12/README.md

-## Week 12 - Ingenous-centered approaches
+## Week 12 - Indigenous-centered approaches

 Read an article on Indigenous concerns in an era of Digital Democracy.